carolyntw/Machine-Learning-Project/README.md

 # Machine-Learning-Project
+This is the final project I completed for the course - Machine Learning for Data Science.
 In this project, the goal is to build a classifier that distinguishes images of 20 bird species.

 ## Tools